polm/dupdupdraw/README.md

 - swap - swap the top of the stack with the next value "1 2 swap" -> [2 1]
 - ish - inverse sinh, 64 / sinh(input / 256).
 Good for curves.
 Thanks to @itszutak for introducing me to sinh. (sinh is also available but it's a very steep curve)
 - max - remove the two values from the top of the stack and put the higher one back.
+- rot - put the value two down the stack on top.
+"1 2 3 rot" -> [2 3 1]
+- over - make a copy of the second value on the stack and push it.
+"1 2 over" -> [1 2 1]

 If you have any questions, feel free to ask me on Twitter.
 Thanks!